Jacques Leon Clément-Thomas: Execution

 During the uprising of 18 March 1871, in civilian clothes, Clément-Thomas reconnoitered the barricades of Montmartre.
-He was recognized and seized by the crowd, thrown on top of the corpse of General Claude Lecomte, who had been lynched a few minutes earlier, and killed in his turn.
+He was recognized and seized by the crowd, thrown on top of the corpse of General Claude Lecomte, who had been lynched a few minutes earlier, and he too was executed.
 Their bodies remained exposed for two days on rue des Rosiers (now rue du Chevalier-de-la-Barre).

 A Doctor Guyon, who examined the bodies afterwards, found forty balls in the body of Clément-Thomas and nine rounds in the back of Lecomte.

 The legend that Generals Lecomte and Thomas were shot "in a regulation manner" by a firing squad was a fabrication: it is based on a photograph staged by the photographer Eugène Appert, which was taken in June, three months later.
+This photograph may have in turn been inspired by an engraving and report in the edition of L'Illustration of the 25th of March, 1871.
 There was even a 1908 activist theater production (entitled La Commune), which portrays a pseudo-trial of the two generals before their execution.